redwoodjs/redwood/docs/docs/contributing-walkthrough.md

 4. **Install a fresh project**: `yarn create redwood-app <path/to/project>` If you just need a fresh installation 1) using the latest version template codebase and 2) without any features, then just install a new Redwood project.
 Note: this can have the same issues regarding the need to upgrade to canary and addressing breaking changes (see Notes from items 2 and 3 above).

-> Note: All the options above currently set the language to JavaScript.
+> All the options above currently set the language to JavaScript.
 If you would like to work with TypeScript, you can add the option `--typescript` to either of the commands that run the create-redwood-app installation.

 #### Step 3: Link the local Framework with the local test Project

 Once you work on the Framework code, you’ll most often want to run the code in a Redwood app for testing.
 However, the Redwood Project you created for testing is currently using the latest version (or canary) packages of Redwood published on NPMjs.com, e.g. [@redwoodjs/core](https://www.npmjs.com/package/@redwoodjs/core)

 So we’ll use the Redwood Framework (rwfw) command to connect our local Framework and test Projects, which allows the Project to run on the code for Packages we are currently developing.